 I love that this is something you could start as a family tradition, especially if this Christmas will be your baby’s 1st Christmas.

 Choose your favorite design, and replicate the same, using your child’s fingerprint, every year.

 Won’t it be sweet to look at the ornaments, hanging on the tree, 10 years down the line?

 By far, one of the best Christmas ornament crafts you will have your child make!

-Thinking about Christmas ornaments, perhaps your child could make a family of Reindeer Christmas ornaments, to add on the tree, too.
+Thinking about Christmas ornaments, perhaps your child could make a family of Reindeer Christmas ornaments, to add to the tree, too.

 Or perhaps make a Christmas Ornament Snowman, on your front porch!

 For more Christmas Resources, visit our Christmas Hub, packed with our favorite tips, Christmas crafts, recipes, free printables, and more!